klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 in processes to one or more cores (actually hardware threads) and other resources, which is called process binding.

-Linux has several mechanisms for that.
-Slurm uses cgroups or control groups to limit the resources that a job can use within a node and thus to isolate jobs from one another on a node so that one job cannot deplete the resources of another job, and even uses a hierarchy up to the task level to restrict some resources for a task (hardware threads and GPU access).
+The system software (Linux, ROCm<sup>TM</sup> and Slurm) has several mechanisms for that.
+Slurm uses Linux cgroups or control groups to limit the resources that a job can use within a node and thus to isolate jobs from one another on a node so that one job cannot deplete the resources of another job, and sometimes even uses control groups at the task level to restrict some resources for a task (currently when doing task-level GPU binding via Slurm).
-The second mechanism is processor affinity which works at the process and thread level and can be used by the OpenMP runtime to limit thread migration.
+The second mechanism is processor affinity which works at the process and thread level and is used by Slurm at the task level and can be used by the OpenMP runtime to further limit thread migration.
 It works through affinity masks which indicate the hardware threads that a thread or process can use.
-There is also a third mechanism provided by the ROCm run time to control which GPUs can be used.
+There is also a third mechanism provided by the ROCm<sup>TM</sup> run time to control which GPUs can be used.

 Some of the tools in the `lumi-CPEtools` module can show the affinity mask for each thread (or effectively the process for single-threaded processes) so you can use these tools to